ymatsiulka/Microservice.Email/README.md

 Microservice.Email is designed to send sanitised templated emails and personalized emails.<br>

 ## Features
+- Sending email templates using Scriban to render body of message.
-- Metrics Collection: The application can efficiently collect various metrics from multiple sources.
+- Metrics Collection: The application can efficiently collect various metrics.
 - Graph Visualization: It offers a built-in graphing feature to visualize the collected data in a user-friendly manner.
 - Versatile Data Transfer: Supports sending data seamlessly over REST, gRPC, and RabbitMQ event bus, providing flexibility in data delivery.